yanmagale/twitter-event-audience/README.md

 #Setup
 - Clone this project
 - Run `npm i`
-- Create a `.evn` file with TwitterAPI Credentials.
+- Create a `.env` file with TwitterAPI Credentials.

 > Example